This content has been archived. It may no longer be relevant

 Use Federal Funds

 The federal government has an interested in funding CTE programs because they aid in workforce development, equipping students with the skills required for open job positions throughout the country.
-In fact, the government has passed federal funding for CTE for decades (formerly addressed as “vocational education”), and two recent funding opportunities are the Perkins V Act and ESSER.
+In fact, the government has passed federal funding for CTE for decades (formerly addressed as “vocational education”) via the Perkins V Act.

 Perkins V